BOOK ONLINE NOW! or PHONE: 07 3203 4241 - No credit card fees!

 1855 The growing importance of the settlement at Brisbane resulted in greatly increased shipping activity.

-14 March 1855 Aurora, a migrant ship from Hamburg carrying 300 passengers, tried to negotiate the South Passage without charts or assistance and ran ashore on the seaward side of the southern end of Moreton Island.
+14 March 1855 Aurora, a migrant ship from Hamburg carrying 300 passengers, tried to negotiate the South Passage without charts or assistance and ran ashore on the seaward side of the southern end of Moreton Island (Mulgumpin).
 All passengers were safe, but the ship was wrecked.

 21 November 1855 Venus was totally wrecked on the present day Venus Shoal while entering the Bay.
 She was sailing from Manilla to Melbourne with a cargo of sugar.
 All crew were saved.